DevAkaya/Elysium/Chapters/Chapter/Manuscript Style 2 New.md

 But Christiane could not restrain the gnawing feeling of dread that seized her heart.
 She knew that Jasper was brilliant, but what if something went wrong?
 What if her son was harmed, or worse?

 “What da the fuck!”
 As Hugo reclined in his chair, a sudden jolt seized his chest, and an overwhelming boom was rented asunder outside his window.
 He descended out of his comfort, hastening to the glass and gazing through the curtains.
 His breath caught in his throat as he beheld a dense plume of smoke billowing up from the city center, veiling the sun and casting a murky pall over the structures from his view.
 Quickly, he reached for his phone on the nightstand, hoping to call his mother, but no signal came through.
 Perplexed and anxious, he pondered over the cause of this chaos and worried about his mother's safety.

-The Institute of Stellaris is a tremendous edifice that overtopped the buildings around it.
-It was the focus of scientific inquiry and novelty in Alterra, and the abode of some of the most sagacious minds in the human race.
-Jasper was one of them, a young marvel who had attained astounding findings in astrophysics and quantum mechanics.
-He was also Hugo’s guide and companion, and had invited him to join his team at the institute.

-Hugo was captivated by Jasper’s work, but he also had a defiant disposition.
-He frequently disputed Jasper’s methods and theories, and sometimes defied him to arguments.
-He also liked to roam the institute by himself, seeking secrets and enigmas.
-He had a talent for encountering trouble, but he always escaped it with his charisma and ingenuity.

-He resolved to go look for Jasper, hoping he would have some explanations.
-He ran out of his room and through the corridors, avoiding other students and staff who were also terrified.
-He reached the main entrance of the building, where he saw Jasper walking out with a backpack flung over his shoulder.

-“Jasper!
-Wait up!”
-Hugo shouted as he ran after him.

-Jasper turned around and saw Hugo coming near him.

-“Hugo?
-What are you doing here?
-You should be in your room,” Jasper said.

-“I need to talk to you.
-What’s happening out there?
-Is it an assault?
-A calamity?”
-Hugo asked.

-Jasper looked at him with a grave expression.

-“It’s neither,” he said.
-“It’s something much worse.”

-He pointed at the sky, where a large metallic object was hovering over the city.

-“It’s an alien spaceship.”